trigger-segfault/trigger-segfault.github.io/blog.md

 ### See all [Blog Categories here](/blog/categories/)

-I don't know how commited I'll be to this blog, especially since I'm terribly slow at writing.
+I don't know how committed I'll be to this blog, especially since I'm terribly slow at writing.
 But hopefully I manage to put this to good use.